canopy-js/canopy-js/README.md

 You can remember the order of the interpolation syntax by thinking of every `{x|y}` unit as being a microcosm of the simple link syntax ie `[[Target name|Display text]]` where the text before the pipe is the real target and the text after is the display text.

-Explicit import reference syntax ie `[[A#B]]` can be used in conjunction with any of these syntaxes, you would just need to make the "target" name end up as `A#B`.
+Path reference syntax ie `[[A#B]]` can be used in conjunction with any of these syntaxes, you would just need to make the "target" name end up as `A#B`.
 If you write \[\[A#B]], Canopy knows to make the display text `B` and not the literal `A#B`, but if you use any custom syntax, you are responsible for making the target evaluate to `A#B` and the display text evaluate to the correct substring, because `#` characters in the display text will be interpreted literally and displayed.

 ### Using Markup